LHRK/Nanodisc-Builder/README.md

 Make a virtual environment for Insane and martinize
 > conda create -n CG_env Python=2.7\
 > conda activate CG_env\
-> conda install numpy\
 > pip install insane\
 > conda deactivate

-And then save all the scripts in one folder, which path can be input in the below wrapper scripts for automization.

 ### Requirements
 Otherwise simply make sure to have installed the following modules: